From the Amateurs to the World Stage: The Greatest NYC Boxers

 Honorable Mentions

 The depth of the NYC amateur-to-pro pipeline is staggering.
+Jake LaMotta grew up in the Bronx, won all 40 of his amateur fights, and won the 1940 New York State Diamond Belt championship before turning professional and becoming the world middleweight champion.
+Eddie Mustafa Muhammad, born Eddie Gregory in Brownsville, Brooklyn, trained at the PAL Howard Houses and won back-to-back Golden Gloves titles in 1971 and 1972, beating future world champion Vito Antuofermo in the 1971 final.
+He became the WBA light heavyweight champion in 1980 and later trained Iran Barkley to a world title.
 Emile Griffith trained at Gil Clancy’s gym in Manhattan and won world titles at welterweight and middleweight.
 His fight with Benny Paret at Madison Square Garden remains one of the most significant and tragic in boxing history.
 Carlos Ortiz was born in Puerto Rico, raised in Manhattan, and became a two-time world lightweight champion and Hall of Famer.
 Vito Antuofermo grew up in Brooklyn and won the WBA and WBC middleweight titles in 1979.
 Kevin Kelley, the “Flushing Flash,” came out of Brooklyn and won the WBC featherweight title as one of the most exciting fighters of the 1990s.
 Buddy McGirt trained in the city and became a two-division world champion before building a Hall of Fame career as a trainer.

 Junior Jones came out of Brooklyn and won WBA titles at bantamweight and super bantamweight.
 His two victories over Marco Antonio Barrera remain among the finest performances by any New York City fighter of the 1990s.
 Danny Jacobs won the WBA middleweight title after beating cancer.
 Teofimo Lopez trained in Brooklyn and became the undisputed lightweight champion at 23.
 Shannon Briggs fought out of Brooklyn and won the WBO heavyweight title.
 Paulie Malignaggi represented Brooklyn across two weight classes as a world champion.
 Luis Collazo won the WBA welterweight title.